 Know the river, know the obstacles – and look around often.

 The stretch of the Chattahoochee River that spans from the GA-400 bridge to Morgan Falls dam has been praised as one of the most beautiful places to row by guests visiting from across the country and around the world.

 Snaking through the hills of Georgia just north of Atlanta, there are several landmarks that we use to identify key points along the river.
 In addition, sediment can build up and create sand bars that change from season to season.

 We share the river with several other rowing clubs as well as recreational users like kayakers, paddlers, fishermen, and stand up paddle boarders.
 In order to minimize collisions between rowers, all rowing clubs have adopted a starboard traffic pattern.

 Throughout the course of river between GA-400 and Morgan Falls Dam there are areas in which it is important to slow down and be very aware of your surroundings.
-Among these ares are near the Atlanta Rowing Club docks and the Narrows.
+Amongst them are areas near the Atlanta Rowing Club dock and the Narrows.

 Water Levels can vary greatly – the Morgan Falls site shows the current level (Gauge Height) at Morgan Falls, which is a good, but not perfect indication of the levels downstream of the ARC docks.
 The amount of the sand bar showing downstream of the island is a good indication of the downstream sandbar situation.